souphieeh/exam-webserver/README.md

 ## Aufagbe 3 (Webscraper - 4 P.)

+1. Follow the link *Scraping* in the navigation bar.
+There you will find a table.
+What is the CSS-class of the first column of the table?
+2. Open the file `scrape.py` and read through the code.
+3. Run the file `scrape.py`.
+What is the output?
-1. Verwenden Sie den Link Scraping in der Navigationsleiste, dort finden Sie eine Tabelle.
+4. Verwenden Sie den Link Scraping in der Navigationsleiste, dort finden Sie eine Tabelle.
 Welche Klasse hat die erste Spalte in der Tabelle?
 3. Öffnen Sie die Datei `scrape.py` und lesen Sie durch den Code.
 4. Führen Sie die Datei `scrape.py` aus.
 Was ist die Ausgabe?